 When you start as a franchise entrepreneur (in other words: become a franchisee), you agree with a franchiser to start a business using their concept and name.
 You remain an independent entrepreneur.
-There are several branches in which you can become a franchisee, and several approaches.
+There are several sectors in which you can become a franchisee, and several approaches.

 On this page

-Choose a branch
+Choose a sector

 - Personal services: financial services, accounting, real estate, but also hairdressers, staff outings organisers, etc.